Advertiser Disclosure

 Not Paying What You Owe

 On-time payments will strengthen your credit score, but late payments will have the opposite effect.
 Making late payments on your credit card will raise doubts about your ability to handle additional debt.
 A lender’s primary objective is to make money from borrowers who can pay the loan on time.
 This critical objective explains why payment history is the most important credit score category for your FICO score and VantageScore.
-Any late payment stays on your credit report for seven years, making it important to pay on time every time.
+Any late payment stays on your credit report for seven years, making it important to always pay on time.

 Credit cards defer payments on everyday purchases.
 You should monitor your finances and establish a budget to avoid overspending.
 Keeping up with credit card payments helps you avoid most of the pitfalls of owning a credit card.
 On-time payments remove the disadvantages and allow you to tap into the perks.